ineffectivecoder/LDAPtickler/README.md

 - [ ] When searching, store binary and string version of data, dont throw away binary version
 - [ ] Useful SCCM queries?
 - [ ] LAPS support
+- [ ] Support all things for delegated managed service account
 ## Updates
 * GSSAPI is now implemented thanks to the latest PRs to the go-ldap package
 * BloodHound collector has been implemented